 Frequently Asked Questions

 Here are the most commonly asked questions about this recipe.
-If you don't find the answer to yours leave a comment below, I'll get back to you with an answer.
+If you don’t find the answer to yours leave a comment below, and I’ll get back to you with an answer.

 They are edible buds that are in the same family as cabbage and mustards.
 They have sphere-shaped leaves that grow tightly together.
 They grow on a stalk forming tightly sphere-shaped leaves or sprouts.